Most Australians love recycling and do a good job – if there’s access to the right information.

 “Plastic packaging is a challenge for Australia.
 We have a responsibility to be an industry leader in helping solve it.
 By investing in recycled plastic and supporting others to recycle, we’re working collectively to give plastic bottles the best chance at another life and keep plastic out of landfill and waterways,” Natalie said.

 Getting recycling right

 What can and cannot go in the recycling bin can be confusing.
-That’s why national education campaigns are important in helping to both raise awareness and clear up common misconceptions about recycling.
+That’s why National Recycling Week is important in helping to both raise awareness and clear up common misconceptions about recycling.

-The safest way to know if a plastic bottle or container can be recycled is to look for the familiar “mobius loop” (that doesn’t have a number in the middle of it).
+The safest way to know if a plastic bottle or container can be recycled is to look for the familiar “mobius loop” – three arrows forming a triangle.
+You can see this on the bottle cap in the photo below.
 Often this symbol is accompanied by a written message to recycle.

 Clean waste streams

 Container deposit schemes also play a huge role because they create a clean waste stream for each material.

 “That means there's less chance that the glass or plastic bottle is going to be contaminated by other things that shouldn't be in the recycling bin,” said Ryan Collins.
 Head of Circular Economy Programs at Planet Ark.